President’s Welcome

 The Bulletin also features reports of selected conferences, and now includes a dedicated postgraduate bulletin board.
 We also have a book series, Research Monographs in French Series (Legenda), in which some of the most important work in the area has appeared in recent years.

-Our annual conference provides a forum for researchers and postgraduate students to present and discuss some of the newest scholarship, and we are pleased to be able to invite four keynote speakers each year from among the leading international scholars in the field.
+Our annual conference provides a forum for researchers and postgraduate students to present and discuss some of the newest scholarship, and we are pleased to be able to invite three or four keynote speakers each year from among the leading international scholars in the field.
 Central to our work is renewal of the subject area through support of postgraduates and early career researchers, and we arrange an annual workshop for research students as well as providing generous grants to allow our members to organise events in their own departments.
 The Society is responsible for awarding annual awards to students and scholars at every career stage: the R.H.
 Gapper Undergraduate and Postgraduate Essay Prizes; the Malcolm Bowie Prize for the best article in any area of French studies published by an early career researcher; and the R.H.
 Gapper Book Prize for the best book published by a scholar working in Britain or Ireland in French studies.

-Diana Holmes - President of the Society for French Studies
+Nick Harrison - President of the Society for French Studies

-Details of the Society’s Executive Committee can be found here.
+- Details of the Society’s Executive Committee can be found here.

-A quick list of the Society’s activities is available here.
+- A quick list of the Society’s activities is available here.

-The Society’s full Constitution can be found here.
+- The Society’s full Constitution can be found here.

 The Society for French Studies is charity no. 1078038 and is a company, limited by guarantee, registered in England and Wales, no. 3801778.
 Our registered office is 41 Wellington Square, Oxford, OX1 2JF.